Oral Roberts University

 Oral Roberts University (ORU) is a private evangelical university in Tulsa, Oklahoma.
-Founded in 1963, the university is named after its founder, word of faith and prosperity doctrine preacher Oral Roberts.
+Founded in 1963, the university is named after its founder, Charismatic Christian preacher Oral Roberts.

 Sitting on a 385 acre campus, ORU offers over 70 undergraduate degree programs along with 20 graduate programs across six colleges.
-ORU is classified among "Baccalaureate Colleges: Diverse Fields".
-Most popular majors include ministry and leadership, nursing, engineering, psychology, and business administration.
-The university enrolls approximately 4,000 students.
+ORU is classified among "Master's Colleges & Universities: Medium Programs".
+The university enrolls approximately 5,000 students.

-Students may take part in mission trips as part of 60 clubs that are available through the university.
-In 2018, over 500 students completed trips across five continents.
-Students are required to attend weekly chapel services.

 History

 Foundation and early years

-Ground was officially broken for Oral Roberts University in 1962 in the southern part of Tulsa, Oklahoma.
+Ground was officially broken for Oral Roberts University in 1962 in Tulsa, Oklahoma.
 The university received its charter the following year from the State of Oklahoma and Oral Roberts University officially opened in 1965 with an enrollment of 300 students and seven major completed buildings.
-The university was founded by Oral Roberts "as a result of the evangelist Oral Roberts' obeying God’s mandate to build a university on God’s authority and the Holy Spirit.
-God’s commission to Oral Roberts was to 'Raise up your students to hear My voice, to go where My light is dim, where My voice is heard small, and My healing power is not known, even to the uttermost bounds of the earth.
+The university was founded by Oral Roberts "as a result of the evangelist Oral Roberts' obeying God's mandate to build a university on God's authority and the Holy Spirit.
+God's commission to Oral Roberts was to 'Raise up your students to hear My voice, to go where My light is dim, where My voice is heard small, and My healing power is not known, even to the uttermost bounds of the earth.
 Their work will exceed yours, and in this I am well pleased'."
 Roberts placed special importance on the Prayer Tower, even though the concept of a building specifically dedicated to prayer at the center of the campus caused considerable tension, as some academic leaders were afraid the school would be unable to receive accreditation with such a building.
 But the tower, designed by architect Frank Wallace, was completed in 1967 at a cost of $2 million, a further source of contention.
 After its completion, Roberts called for a three-day period of prayer and fasting.
 At the university's dedication ceremony in 1967, the evangelist Billy Graham was the keynote speaker.

 The first partial graduation took place in 1968 and the first full graduation in 1969.
 In 1971, Oral Roberts University was accredited by the North Central Association.

 ORU was accredited in 1971 by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 It is also accredited by the Association of Theological Schools in the United States and Canada.

 During the first decade of the school's existence many of the campus's iconic structures were completed, such as the Howard Auditorium, the Graduate Center, the Mabee Center, and Christ's Chapel.

 The O. W. Coburn School of Law opened in 1979.
 In 1986 the university "shut down its ailing law school and sent its library to Pat Robertson's Bible-based college in Virginia", which subsequently founded the Regent University School of Law.